steunix/passweaver-gui/docs/index.md

   - NodeJS and npm
   - A running PassWeaver-API

-A running Redis instance is warmly advised.
+A running Redis instance is warmly advised for a production environment.

 ## Install

+- Download the latest release from [GitHub lastest release](https://github.com/steunix/passweaver-gui/releases/latest)
-Download the source, and install all dependencies with npm:
+- Install all dependencies with npm:

-`npm install`
+`npm ci`

-## Environment

-If you're installing a production environment, don't forget to set variable `NODE_ENV` to `production`, Passweaver GUI and some of its dependencies use that variable to optimize operations.

 ## Configure

 Copy `config-skel.json` to `config.json` and adjust the options:

 - `listen`:
-  - `port`: port to bind
+  - `port`: port to bind the HTTP server
-  - `host`: IP address to bind (or blank for any address)
+  - `host`: IP address to bind the HTTP server (or blank for any address)
 - `passweaverapi_url`: URL for PassWeaver-API (/api/v1 included)
 - `company_name`: Company name
 - `log`: